drkostas/Youtube-FirstCommentBot/README.md

 - List Comments: It lists all the Comments posted by the bot
 - Add Channel: It adds a new channel to the following list
 - Set Priority: It set the comment priority of a specified channel
-- Refresh Photo: It gathers and populates the `channels` table in the DB with urls to the Channels' profile photos
+- Refresh Photo: It gathers and populates the `channels` table in the DB with URLs to the Channels' profile photos

 ## Getting Started <a name = "getting_started"></a>